History of Greenland: Norse abandonment

-Although Greenland seems to have been uninhabited at the time of initial Norse settlement, the Thule people migrated south and finally came into contact with the Norse in the 12th century.
-There are limited sources showing the two cultures interacting; however, scholars know that the Norse referred to the Inuit (and Vinland natives) as skræling.
-The Icelandic Annals are among the few existing sources that confirm contact between the Norse and the Inuit.
-They report an instance of hostility initiated by the Inuit against the Norse, leaving eighteen Greenlanders dead and two boys carried into slavery.
-Archaeological evidence seems to show that the Inuit traded with the Norse.
-On the other hand, the evidence shows many Norse artefacts at Inuit sites throughout Greenland and on the Canadian Arctic islands but very few Inuit artefacts in the Norse settlements.
-This may indicate either European indifference—an instance of cultural resistance to Inuit crafts among them—or perhaps hostile raiding by the Inuit.
-It is also quite possible that the Norse were trading for perishable items such as meat and furs and had little interest in other Inuit items, much as later Europeans who traded with Native Americans.
+The Thule people migrated south and finally came into contact with the Norse in the 12th century.
+There are limited sources showing the two cultures interacting; however, scholars know that the Norse referred to Inuit (and Vinland natives) as skræling.
+The Icelandic annals are among the few existing sources that confirm contact between the Norse and Inuit.
+Archaeological evidence seems to show that the two groups traded.
+There is evidence of Inuit goods at Norse sites, and Norse goods at Inuit sites.
+According to Magnus Magnusson, relations between Inuit and Norse settlers were mostly positive and the two groups had a "deep friendship".

 The Norse never learned the Inuit techniques of kayak navigation or ring seal hunting.
 Archaeological evidence plainly establishes that by 1300 or so the Inuit had successfully expanded their winter settlements as close to the Europeans as the outer fjords of the Western Settlement.
 By 1350, the Norse had completely deserted their Western Settlement.
 But in 1355 union king Magnus IV of Sweden and Norway (In Norway crowned Magnus VII after claims of birthright) sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
 Sailors found settlements entirely Norse and Christian.
 The Greenland carrier (Groenlands Knorr) made the Greenland run at intervals till 1369, when she sank and was apparently not replaced.
-The Inuit, being a hunting society, may have hunted the Norse livestock, forcing the Norse into conflict or abandonment of their settlements.
+Arneborg suggests that worsening climatic and economical circumstances caused them to migrate to Iceland or Scandinavia.